-STUDENTS ARE NOT PERMITTED TO TAKE ANY FOOD OR DRINK INTO ANY CLASSROOMS.
-Students found violating this rule will face disciplinary action.
-Students are only permitted to use the vending or pop machines before the 7:15 a.m. bell, during your lunch period, or after the 2:15p.m. bell
+STUDENTS ARE NOT PERMITTED TO TAKE ANY FOOD OR DRINK

+INTO ANY CLASSROOMS.
+Students found violating this rule may face disciplinary action.
+Students are only permitted to use the vending or pop machines before the 7:15 a.m. bell, during your lunch period, or after the 2:40 p.m. bell.